crim-ca/speech_to_phonemes/README.md

 # speech_to_phonemes

 # Description
-This repository contains example data to use with the [speech_to_phonemes image](https://hub.docker.com/r/crimca/speech_to_phonemes).
+This repository contains example data to use with the [speech_to_phonemes docker image](https://hub.docker.com/r/crimca/speech_to_phonemes).
-The speech_to_phonemes service consists in a phonetic transcriber, which can train a model that can transcribe an audio speech recording to a time-aligned list of IPA phonemes.
+The speech_to_phonemes service consists in a phonetic transcriber that can be trained to transcribe an audio speech recording to a time-aligned list of IPA phonemes.
+Its goal is to allow someone to automatically do phonetic transcription of large amounts of audio recordings from a single speaker, starting with only a small amount of already transcribed recordings from the same speaker.
 The model can be trained for any language, as long as the user provides the required data.
+More details can be found in the following paper: [link to arXiv paper].

 # Installation
 The service is run directly from a Docker image.